LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 The first ``mode/2`` directive specifies that the ``atom_concat/3`` predicate can be used to split an atom into a prefix and a suffix.
 The second ``mode/2`` directive specifies that concatenating two atoms results in a new atom.
-There are often several alternatives ``mode/2`` directives that can be used to specify a predicate.
+There are often several alternative ``mode/2`` directives that can be used to specify a predicate.
 For example, an alternative to the second ``mode/2`` directive above would be: